Why a recent tax tribunal decision matters to every tax adviser, accountant, and lawyer in practice.

-A tax case decided heard on 15 May 2026 has put that principle firmly back in the spotlight, and every tax adviser, accountant, and tax lawyer in practice should take note.
+A tax case decided on 15 May 2026 has put that principle firmly back in the spotlight, and every tax adviser, accountant, and tax lawyer in practice should take note.

 What Happened